 p=quarantine; pct=10

 Only 10% of failing emails go to spam.
-Monitor for a week.
+Watch your reports for a week to make sure nothing legitimate is affected.

 B